civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-30-missing-racial-data-in-covid-19-reporting/index.md

 **The Bigger Picture**

-As of July 26th, there were 4.2 million positive COVID-19 tests in the United States, however, only about 2.2 million of those cases have race data associated.
-TheOthercategory is purposefully **not** considered to be a race designation in this calculation because of how it differs descriptively from *Multiracial*.
+As of July 26th, there were **4.2 million** positive COVID-19 tests in the United States, however, only about **2.2 million** of those cases have race data associated.
+The *Other* category is purposefully **not** considered to be a race designation in this calculation because of how it differs descriptively from *Multiracial*.
 (2)

 In other words, for any given COVID test, you could flip a coin to determine whether the patient’s race is known.
 With that level of (un)certainty, I ask: what aren’t we seeing?
 What could all this missing racial data mean for real COVID testing results?
 And how is it impacting our communities?